electricimp/Builder/README.md

     <pre><b>@include</b> "https://example.com/file.ext"</pre>

-    For more detailed information on making use of remote includes, please see [below](#managing-remote-includes).
+    For more detailed information on making use of remote includes, please see [Managing Remote Includes](#managing-remote-includes).

 - For GitHub file, where: